 If you ever have trouble sleeping, try a mug of this Warm Cinnamon Turmeric Milk.
-This Golden Milk has amazing health benefits.
+Made with your choice of milk, honey and spices, this Golden Milk has amazing health benefits.

 This Warm Turmeric Cinnamon Milk is smooth, sweet, and comforting.
 Sipping a warm mug of this "golden milk" is my favourite way to relax, not only because it is soothing, but because I know I am giving my body a healthy treat.